Skip to content

 Geography of Peru

 Peru combines the Pacific coast, Andean highlands, and the Amazon region in one country.
-This results in extreme contrasts in climate, altitudes, soils, water balance, and habitats.
+This results in extreme contrasts in climate, altitude, soil, water balance, and habitats.

 Location and Borders

-The western border is formed by the Pacific Ocean, while the national borders in the north and east are with Ecuador, Colombia, and Brazil.
+The Pacific Ocean forms the western border, while the national borders to the north and east run with Ecuador, Colombia, and Brazil.
 To the southeast lies Bolivia, and to the south, Chile.
-Its location between the coast and the Andes dictates many everyday issues, such as water availability, agriculture, settlement areas, and transport routes.
+The location between the coast and the Andes dictates many everyday issues, such as water availability, agriculture, settlement areas, and transport routes.

 The north-south extension also creates significant differences in sun exposure, seasonal patterns, and regional precipitation.
 High mountains and deep valleys act as natural barriers, directing air masses and cloud formation.

-For a general introduction, also refer to the Peru Overview.
-Climate details can be found on the Climate in Peru page.
+For a general introduction, the Peru Overview is also suitable.
+Climatic details can be found on the Climate in Peru page.

 Costa, Sierra, Selva

-The classic classification describes three major regions that stretch like long strips from north to south.
+The classical division describes three major regions that stretch like long strips from north to south.
 The Costa lies on the Pacific, the Sierra encompasses the Andes, and the Selva extends into the Amazon basin.
-Many travel itineraries, economic regions, and types of nature can be particularly well explained by this tripartite division.

 Costa